Sign In / Sign Out

 What is the school schedule?

 The school days end at 3:15 p.m.
-Monday-Friday with opportunities for tutoring and extracurricular activities each day after school.
+Monday-Thursday, with opportunities for tutoring and extracurricular activities each day after school.
+Fridays, the school day ends at 11:40 a.m.

 Where is the school located?